Web-Components-in-Space/pose-capture/README.md

+# Releases
+ - 0.4.0 Added "isimage" attribute to pose detection components to allow for image sources

 # Pose-Capture

 Pose Capture is a package which contains a number of custom elements related to capturing and recording poses in